 - Provide your child with a healthy breakfast every morning.
 It offers your child energy and nutrients that her body needs to grow and her brain to learn. - Your child will likely have to bring two snacks to school and a lunch.
 For ideas on healthy school lunches and snacks, visit the Dietitians of Canada website at www.unlockfood.ca/en/Articles/School-Health/Articles/Packing-Healthy-School-Lunches-and-Snacks-FAQs.aspx?aliaspath = %2fen%2fArticles%2fSchool-Health%2fArticles%2fPacking-Healthy-School-Lunches-and-Snacks-FAQs - Find out about the food allergy policy at your child's school to ensure your child's lunches are allergy-safe.
 Make sure your child knows not to share food with other children at school. - Think about the containers and packaging for your child's lunches and snacks.
 Many schools ask parents to send reusable containers to reduce waste.
 Make sure your child can open and close the containers in her lunch box.
-Help your child learn how to open and close her backpack, lunch box and containers. - Choose healthy drinks for your child, such as water, milk or fortified soy beverage.
-On hot days or school outings, send extra water for your child to drink.
-Offer water between meals and snacks.
-Limit (125-175 mL or 4-6 oz per day for children 4-6 years old) or avoid juice. - Make sure your child's food is safe to eat.
+Help your child learn how to open and close her backpack, lunch box and containers. - Make water the drink of choice.
+Other healthy drinks for a meal include white (unsweetened low-fat) milk and unsweetened fortified soy beverage.
+On hot days or school outings, send extra water for your child to drink. - Make sure your child's food is safe to eat.
+Use an ice pack in your child's lunch box to keep refrigerated foods cold.
 Cut foods into small pieces to ensure they are not choking hazards.
-Teach your child to wash her hands before eating. - When your child returns from school she may need a snack, especially if dinner is still some time away.
-Offer meals and snacks 2 1⁄2 to 3 hours apart.
-Encourage your child to listen to her hunger and fullness cues.
-Set a good example, eat with your child and choose healthy foods. - Include a variety of different foods in the meals and snacks you send to school with your child.
-For example, include 2 food groups for snacks and 3-4 food groups for meals.
-Go for healthy choices, such as vegetables, fruits or cheese. - Be a leader for your child's school to improve the school nutrition environment.
-Talk to the school principal about BrightBites at http://brightbites.ca
+Teach your child proper hand washing before and after eating. - When your child returns from school, you can offer a snack, especially if dinner is still some time away.
+Offer meals and snacks 2 1⁄2 to 3 hours apart. - Encourage your child to listen to their hunger and fullness cues. - Be a healthy eating role model by choosing a variety of healthy foods and cooking and eating together as a family. - Include a variety of different foods in the meals and snacks you send to school with your child.
+For example, include vegetables and fruits, whole grain foods and protein foods.
+Go for healthy choices, such as vegetables, fruits or cheese and limit highly-processed foods.